cmcarowland/sdev300/README.md

     - [x] Image Path or URL??
     - [x] Flower Name
   - [x] Sort by alphabetical order of states by name
-- [ ] Search for a specific state and display the appropriate Capital name, State Population, and an image of the associated State Flower.
+- [x] Search for a specific state and display the appropriate Capital name, State Population, and an image of the associated State Flower.
-  - [ ] Use find to check for a given state
+  - [x] Use find to check for a given state
   - [x] Use plot to show the state flower
-- [ ] Provide a Bar graph of the top 5 populated States showing their overall population.
+- [x] Provide a Bar graph of the top 5 populated States showing their overall population.
   - [x] Sort states by population
-  - [ ] Use plot to display to 5 in bar format
+  - [x] Use plot to display to 5 in bar format
-- [ ] Update the overall state population for a specific state.
+- [ x Update the overall state population for a specific state.
-  - [ ] Sanitize user input
+  - [x] Sanitize user input
-  - [ ] Set State population
+  - [x] Set State population
-- [ ] Exit the program
+- [x] Exit the program
+- [x] Submit .py and .doc as deliverables

 ## Lab 4
-- [ ]] Python Matrix Application
+- [x] Python Matrix Application
   - [x] Enter Phone Number
     - [x] Validate via regex
     - [x] Loop until proper number is entered